An Original Short Thriller

 “Yes, Mr. Kaiser, what you think”

-“Well of course I think I’ve been nothing short of a rockstar.
+“Well, of course, I think I’ve been nothing short of a rockstar.
 I guess, my numbers are up, I’m taking on more responsibility daily.”
-He looked away, adjusting his tie slightly and sitting up straighter.
+He paused to straighten his posture and adjust his tie.

 “I mean I think I can handle a sh…” Drake stopped himself before continuing more professionally.
 “I can handle more responsibility though Alistair.”